 All the materials except lesson plans and 30+ page interactive activity books will be free FOREVER!
 Why?
 Because sharing is caring, and 2020 hasn’t been kind to all of us.
 Please consider donating so I can keep making FREE materials for everyone and keep my website open for all of you.

 P.S.
-The store and the freebie library is not the same thing – the freebie library has some extra materials like conference presentations and webinar recordings which are not available in the store ✨
+The store and the freebie library are not the same things – the freebie library has some extra materials like conference presentations and webinar recordings which are not available in the store ✨

 The subscription link for the store is below my bio in every post. 👇